sylvaticus/DICEModel.jl/docs/src/results.md

 ECO2_diff
 ```

-As you can see, there are only two minor differences in `r5` for 2100 and, above all, for `r1` in 2020.
+There are only two minor differences in `r5` for 2100 and, above all, for `r1` in 2020.

 #### Plot: